• Skip to main content

 We even discuss that absurdly weird TV commercial in last year’s Super Bowl with that disgusting diapered baby/monkey creature that so many on TV and in offices spoke of (yet nobody seems to remember the brand) — as well as why the memorable Go Daddy campaign which debuted in 2005 worked and why Arby’s relationship with Jon Stewart (who endlessly mocked the fast food chain) worked so successfully.

-And how James Corden of the Late Late Show has used humor to amass over 800 million views in the last 12 months on YouTube.
+And how James Corden of The Late Late Show has used humor to amass over 800 million views on YouTube in the last 12 months.

 Humor, It’s No Joke (When You Screw It Up)

-In short, it comes down to a few important details you need to know if you’re going to play in this arena with some basic guidelines you better know and follow (if you want to escape the fate of being laughed at versus being laughed with).
+In short, it comes down to a few important details you need to know if you’ll play in this arena, with some basic guidelines you better know and follow (if you want to escape the fate of being laughed at versus being laughed with).

 Missed Episode 1 of David and Ted Talk?